dendriel/rozsa-template-processor/README.md

 # FAQ

 **Q. Can I use the tokens in lowercase?**
 > No. You have to always declare the tokens in uppercase.
-I did this mandatory because otherwise people may forget to use uppercase and make the templates hard to read.
+I did this mandatory because otherwise, people may forget to use uppercase and make the templates hard to read.

+**Q. This project is production ready?**
+> If you plan to use this project in a productive environment, I'd recommend you to test it in every scenario it is
+> expected to handle.
+> If you are associated with a company, you would benefit from forking the project and evolving it accordingly to your
+> company needs.

 # TODO